 9.6 Entire Agreement and severability.

-The Terms & Conditions were applicable as at 23 April 2021
+The Terms & Conditions were applicable as from 23 April 2021